 By taking occupancy in a campus residence, you become a member of the Stanford residence community and agree to accept the responsibilities and obligations associated with the Fundamental Standard.
-Many other programs will live close to your residence.
-For this reason, we ask that all programs maintain quiet hours between 10 PM and 7 AM daily.
-Your program may have an earlier curfew that you will be required to follow.
+Many other programs and participants will live close to your residence.
+For this reason, we ask that all programs maintain quiet hours between 10:00 p.m. and 7:00 a.m. daily.

-Creating disturbing noise in or around a residence that infringes upon the rights of other residents or members of the University community, or accessing other residential areas not related to your conference are prohibited actions.
+Creating disturbing noise in or around a residence that infringes upon the rights of other residents or members of the University community, or accessing other residential areas are prohibited actions.